Heavens Edge

-Heavens Edge are an American glam metal band from Philadelphia, active in the late 1980s and early 1990s.
-The band reunited with all original members in 2013, and has played occasional shows since then.
+Heavens Edge (also spelled Heaven's Edge) is an American glam metal band from Philadelphia, formed in 1987.
+They released a self-titled studio album in 1990 and Some Other Place, Some Other Time in 1998.
+The band reunited with all original members in 2013, and has played occasional shows since then as well as released a new album in 2023.